What Is Productivity Software? 5 Critical Mistakes Engineering Teams Make

 • Failure visibility.
 Whether failures are detected, classified, and recoverable before they reach customers or regulators.

-These metrics do not replace model level evaluation.
+These metrics do not replace model-level evaluation.
 They sit above it.
 They give leaders a way to reason about AI the same way they reason about any critical production system.

-Performance in Context, Not in Isolation
+AI Model Performance in Context, Not in Isolation

 A model's behavior is shaped by the environment it operates in, the quality of upstream data, the decisions humans make around it, and the constraints of the systems it integrates with.
 Changing any one of these variables can materially alter outcomes.